 Even office workers can suffer toxic exposure

 While certain professions, such as those working in demolition, gas or oil refineries, agriculture, or dry cleaning stand at greater risk for suffering from toxic exposure on the job, these aren’t the only occasions that workers can suffer from toxic exposure.
 Employees who spend the majority of time at their desks can also suffer from injuries caused by chemical exposure.
 This can occur by, for example, custodial services using hazardous cleaning products or paint products without proper ventilation, or if the building develops an outbreak of toxic mold.

 Proving a claim for toxic exposure can be a challenge

 Since toxic exposure can occur anywhere, proving that the toxic exposure occurred on the job isn’t always easy.
 Additionally, symptoms of toxic exposure can look generic, including difficulty breathing, skin rashes, nausea, or dizziness.
 It can help to secure the services of a skilled workers’ compensation attorney who can research what substances may have caused your symptoms and investigate which chemicals used at your workplace could be responsible.

-For assistance with obtaining workers’ compensation benefits for toxic exposure on the job in Florida or Alabama, contact the dedicated and knowledgeable workplace injury lawyers Whibbs Stone Barnett in Pensacola at 888-219-4561, with additional offices in Fairhope and Ft.
+For assistance with obtaining workers’ compensation benefits for toxic exposure on the job in Florida or Alabama, contact the dedicated and knowledgeable workplace injury lawyers Whibbs Stone Barnett Turner, PA in Pensacola at 888-219-4561, with additional offices in Fairhope and Ft.
 Walton Beach.